Since 2008, the trend towards renting an Airbnb has taken the accommodation industry by storm.

 It is best to book with owners who have already received positive reviews (I.e., avoid new listings).

-There have been a few instances which the host has refunded me for various reasons, including one instance which Airbnb took the financial hit to ensure my satisfaction.
+There have been a few instances where the host had refunded me for various reasons, including when Airbnb took the financial hit to ensure my satisfaction.

 I’m never afraid to book on Airbnb because I know they will do anything they can to guarantee their customer’s satisfaction.

-Just recently, I was given $100 of Airbnb credit and awarded a refund only because a host didn’t respond to my messages before I arrived in Montenegro.
+I was recently given $100 of Airbnb credit and awarded a refund only because a host didn’t respond to my messages before I arrived in Montenegro.